LilianManzano/discrete_Fourier_transform/README.md

 # Documentation

-you can find a report about this project in the 'docs' folder.
+You can find a report about this project in the 'docs' folder.
 This project being intended for a French professor, this report and the comments of the code are in French.

 # Contributors